 The game is free with your admission and starts at one of two ‘recruitment stations.’
 The Fire Station at the beginning of Main Street is the first recruitment station, but there is another in Liberty Square with shorter lines, especially in the morning.
 Once armed with the right tools, (a special map, key and five spell cards), Merlin the Magician, from the Sword and the Stone makes you his apprentice.
 Then it’s off on the first mission!

 Each set of cards send you on a different adventure that starts in a different location.
 Use the map provided to find portals throughout the Magic Kingdom.
-Once you find the portal, use the magic key to activate the game at that location.
+Once you find the portal, use your magic band or a card provided to you to activate the game at that location.
 Use the spell cards to defeat the villains.
 Each mission takes about 20 minutes to complete.
 Completing the entire game takes about five hours.
 Once you’ve done that, return to the recruitment station for a new set of cards.
 Each new set of cards sends you on increasingly harder missions.
 For more tips and tricks, visit the unofficial Sorcerers of the Magic Kingdom blog.

 The game is a lot of fun, and it’s a great way for return visitors to experience the park in a whole new way.
 Sorcerers of the Magic Kingdom debuted in early 2012, so it’s still fairly new.
 I see so many possibilities for the game.
 My sons were keen to know if they could continue playing at home – that would be fantastic and from a marketing perspective, a great way to keep kids (especially boys in the difficult to reach tween range) engaged with the brand.
 I do see some pitfalls that I’m sure Disney is working out.
 Mainly wait times.
 As the game gets more popular, I can see long waits to reach each portal, which would take away from the experience.
 As with most popular attractions, playing at off hours will mean less waiting.